jiri-skala/jiri-skala/README.md

 ---

 ### 🚀 About Me
+- Currently intern at Kyndryl
-- Currently pursuing a Bachelor's in **Open Informatics** at the Czech Technical University in Prague.
+- Pursuing a Bachelor's in **Open Informatics** at the Czech Technical University in Prague.
 - Experimenting with LLMs and agentic workflows
 - Passionate about linux and open source software (I use Arch, btw!)
 - Also interested in digital privacy and sovereignity

 ---